Sarah Fillier: Professional

+New York Sirens (2024–present)

+2024–25 season

 On June 10, 2024, Fillier was selected first overall by PWHL New York, soon after rebranded as the New York Sirens, in the 2024 PWHL draft.
 After a long period of negotiations, she signed a one-year contract with the club on November 1.
-During the 2024–25 season, she recorded 13 goals and 16 assists during the regular season.
+During the 2024 – 25 season, she recorded 13 goals and 16 assists during the regular season.
 Her 29 points tied Hilary Knight for the league lead, as she claimed the PWHL Points Leader award.
 She was also named the PWHL Rookie of the Year.
-On July 10, 2025, she signed a two-year contract extension with the Sirens.
+On July 10, 2025, she signed a two-year contract extension with the Sirens which made her the highest paid player in the league at the time.
+Her 29 points were the most by a rookie in league history, surpassing the previous record by 10 points.
+In her second PWHL game on December 4, 2024, Fillier scored her first two career PWHL goals and added an assist in a 4–3 win over the Montréal Victoire, recording the first three-point game of her professional career.

+In her rookie season, Fillier became the first player in PWHL history to score in five consecutive games, a streak that ran from February 15–28, 2025.
+She also was the first player in league history to record multiple four-game assist streaks.
+Fillier's 16 assists tied Renata Fast for the league lead and set a new PWHL single-season assist record.
+She also led the league with five power play goals and ranked fourth in total goals.
+She was named a PWHL First Team All-Star and was a finalist for the PWHL Forward of the Year award.